stacken/w3/en/member/index.md

 %}}
 <br>
 We are that you apply to Stacken.
-If you have filled in the form correctly (a 2 in the above field) the Bord will get a E-mail with your information.
+If you have filled in the form correctly (a 2 in the above field) the Board will get a E-mail with your information.
 We will process your application on our next board meeting.
 {{% /member-form %}}